-The defined term "binary option" is intended to capture a range of products that are, or are similar to, products that are commonly called binary options, regardless of how they are named.
+The defined term "binary option" is intended to capture a range of products that are commonly called binary options, or are materially similar to products that are commonly called binary options, regardless of how they are named.
 Binary options are sometimes called a variety of other names, including but not limited to "all-or-nothing options", "asset-or-nothing options", "bet options", "cash-or-nothing options", "digital options", "fixed-return options" and "one-touch options".

-Binary options are based on the outcome of a yes/no proposition, expressed as whether an underlying asset, event or value meets one or more predetermined conditions specified in the contract or instrument, at or during the time or time period specified in the contract or instrument.
-The specified time or time period for determining whether the predetermined condition or conditions are met is often very short, sometimes hours or even minutes.
+Binary options are based on the outcome of a yes/no proposition, expressed as whether an underlying asset, event or value meets one or more predetermined conditions specified in the contract or instrument, at the time or during the time period specified in the contract or instrument.
+The specified time or time period for determining whether the predetermined condition or conditions are met can be very short, sometimes hours or even minutes.